alejandroclaro/book-exercises/README.md

 Book exercises
 --------------

-Solution to exercises in book I have read.
+Solution to exercises in books I have read.